CALL US FOR PEACE OF MIND BUILDING INSPECTIONS IN SYDNEY:

 The Termatrac T3i All Sensor’s ability to pinpoint termite and pest location and movement without disturbance allows termites and other pests to be identified, contained and eradicated with minimal effort and enables the use of localised treatments that help to avoid unnecessary drilling and removal of un-infested or undamaged sections of building materials, keeping repair costs to a minimum.

 The Termatrac T3i All Sensor is just one of the technologies that Vital can use when undertaking your building and pest inspection.
-For more information, or to book your Sydney building or pest inspection, contact us today on 0401 012 074.
-Alternatively, complete our online enquiry form, or request a FREE QUOTE, and one of our friendly team will contact you shortly.

 Our reports provide reliable advice and practical solutions for every building and pest problem we find, so you can address the underlying cause and minimise the risk of the problem returning.